Handbook Detail Page

 Change of residence: If a student’s residence changes during the school year (out of his/her present PSA) and the student wants to remain at the same school, transportation will not be provided.
 Transportation must be provided by the parent/guardian.

 Students assigned to a bus stop: All students must be assigned to a bus stop.
 The stop is determined by the home or daycare address.
-Sixth- and ninth-graders will be assigned to the closest stop to their home.
-A student may not depart the bus other than at his or her boarding or alighting place.
+Students will be assigned to the closest stop to their home.
+A student may not depart the bus other than at his or her bus stop.
 A request to deliver a student to a different stop, other than his or her regular stop, or ride a different bus is granted only if the student gives the bus driver a note signed by a parent/guardian and the school principal or designee.
-Such notes are valid for one day only, and may not be obtained on a continuing basis.
+Such notes are valid for one day only and may not be obtained on a continuing basis.
 A note written by a student is not acceptable.
-Bus drivers shall have a student manifest indicating all eligible bus riders.
-All students must show the bus driver their student identification upon request.
+A student may not board a bus unless they are routed and assigned.
+All students must show the bus driver their student identification and/or bus badge upon request.
 If lost, appropriate identification must be obtained from the school.
 A student cannot board a bus unless his or her name is on the bus driver’s manifest.
-If a student is not on the driver’s manifest, the student needs to contact the school bus coordinator.
+If a student is not on the driver’s manifest, the student needs to contact the school bus office professional.
 Students are expected to show identification to substitute bus drivers.

-Student Electronic Identification Tags: Elementary school bus riders will receive an electronic identification badge with their bus route number and photo at the beginning of the school year.
-Contact your child’s school to find out if the school is participating in the program.
-Students will swipe their badge every time they get on and off the bus, which will allow the district’s transportation department to track students’ whereabouts in case they got on the wrong bus or if they’ve missed their bus stop.
-Lost cards should be reported to the school bus coordinator.
+Student Electronic Identification Tags: Elementary school bus riders will receive an electronic identification badge at the beginning of the school year.
+Students will swipe their badge every time they get on and off the bus, which will allow the District’s Transportation Department to track students’ whereabouts in case they boarded the wrong bus or if they’ve missed their bus stop.
+Lost cards should be reported to the school office professional.

 Riding a school bus: School bus routes and stops are planned to provide the safest, most efficient and cost-effective service under all weather and road conditions.
 Students in the district usually ride 30 to 60 minutes on a bus to school and from school.
-Riding times may be longer when there are traffic jams, breakdowns or snowy/icy roads.
+Riding times may be longer when there is traffic, breakdowns or snowy/icy roads.

-Riders need to line up early: Students need to be at bus stops no earlier than 10 minutes or later than 5 minutes before the scheduled pick-up time.
+Riders need to line up early: Students need to be at bus stop at least 5 minutes earlier than pick up.
 When students see the bus coming, they need to form a line starting well back from the curb and be ready to board.
-Buses will not wait for any students, not present and buses will not return for late-arriving students.
+Buses will not wait for any student, not present and buses will not return for late-arriving students.

 Good behavior expected at stops: All students waiting at school bus stops are expected to follow the same rules as those when riding on a school district or Pierce Transit bus.
 Students who misbehave, destroy or vandalize personal property at stops may lose their bus riding privileges.
 Parents will be responsible for any monetary damage caused by their students.

 After-school activity buses: Students may ride after-school activity buses provided they show the bus driver their student identification.
 After-school activity buses will drop students off in areas covered by the home-to-school bus routes.
 These buses will not travel in areas not normally served.
 The bus stops will be designated district school sites.
-These stops are available on the district’s web page.
 With any inappropriate student behavior, the student will lose after-school activity bus riding privileges for the school year.

 Video/audio cameras on buses: Buses are equipped with video/audio cameras.
 The purpose of placing these cameras on school buses is to ensure that the student behavior while on the school bus is consistent with the established rules for students riding buses to and from school and after-school activities.
 Cameras provide additional aid to the bus driver and school district officials in monitoring the conduct of student riders.
 A camera does not replace the discipline policy, the authority of the driver or the responsibility of school officials.
 Video monitors will provide district administrators with the ability to take timely and appropriate corrective actions in the event that violations of rules are recorded.
 Onboard videotaping is to be conducted for the purpose of promoting bus safety.
 Disciplinary action may be taken based on behavior observed on videotape.